Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module4.md

 1. This will run the **eShopOnWeb** pipeline.

-    >Note: The build will run automatically, initiating the code scanning task and publishing the results to Advanced Security.
+    > **Note**: The build will run automatically, initiating the code scanning task and publishing the results to Advanced Security.

 ### Task 4: Dismissing the code scanning alerts

-1. Once after the completion of the build, if you navigate to the __Code scanning__ section of __Advanced Security__.
+ Once after the completion of the build, if you navigate to the __Code scanning__ section of __Advanced Security__.
 You find the alert is closed automatically